Kinvey/kqueue/KQS.md

 Kinvey Hackathon, 2015-10-07 - [Andras](https://github.com/andrasq).

 A robust job queueing / job running service, built on top of beanstalkd, kqueue and qrpc.
-Jobs are checkpointed when inserted, and are retained until successfully run.
+Jobs are checkpointed when inserted, and are retried until successfully run.

-The service, while running, listens for new jobs in the queue, runs them, and
+The service waits for new jobs in the queue, runs them, and retries any that fail.

+As a quick test, from the command line type:

         $ node lib/kqs.js &
         $ node test/makerpc.js insert '{type:"ping",data:{a:1}}' \